fuzeplay/flyer-dev-env-setup-instructions/README.md

   In Computer Programming, a "Library" is code that somebody else that you can copy and modify.

   For example, if you want to modify the [Newbie-Zubi]() game on your Zubi Flyer, you don't have to write the code for the entire game on your own, you would use the Newbie-Zubi code that we already wrote and put in the Zubi Flyer Library.

+  1. [Download]() the Zubi Flyer Library
+  2. Open the Arduino IDE that you installed in Step 1
+  3. Coming Soon
 ## 3. Install Arduino Drivers
   A "Driver" is software that lets different hardware talk to each other.